Kasu luxury real estate developer

 So you may not always visit your neighbours, but having a good neighbourhood is very important.
 Another vital issue to look at is access to shops/stores, schools, hospitals, and other major utilities.
 Having an effective transport system to/from work is also of paramount importance.

-Now that you’ve got your checklist covered, you can enter the market and buy a villa or apartment in Goa as an educated buyer.
-Once you find something you liked, use a methodical way to go over your checklist and get your due diligence done on the property in question.
+Now that you've got your checklist covered, you can enter the market and buy an apartment or villa in Goa as an educated buyer.
+Once you find something you like, use a methodical way to go over your checklist and get your due diligence done on the property in question.
 Thus, you decide better and save yourself from unnecessary strain.

 Also Read: RERA Decoded – Benefits For Real Estate Developers In India & Home Buyers